Skip to content

 --filter '{"shape":"Signal","operation":"add"}' \

-For cron subscriptions, switch schedules or executor settings the same way:
+For cron subscriptions, switch schedules the same way:

 Terminal window